wp-plugins/bne-testimonials/readme.txt

 == Changelog ==

+= 1.7.1 ( March 7, 2015 ) =
+* Fix: flexslider.js with mobile firefox
+* Tweak: Cleaned up help admin page.
+* Note: Update branding from Bluenotes Entertainment to BNE Creative ( Why? http://www.bnecreative.com/blog/introducing-bne-creative/ )

 = 1.7.0 ( February 7, 2015 ) =
-* IMPORTANT CHANGE: The flexslider html div is now called bne-flexslider.
+* IMPORTANT CHANGE #1: The flexslider html div is now called bne-flexslider.
 This was done to prevent theme's or other plugins who also use flexslider to not throw their css onto our instance of flexslider and vice versa.
 Note because of this, any custom CSS edits you may have done to specifically ".bne-testimonial-slider.flexslider {...}" will need to be adjusted to match the new schema.
 If you used, ".bne-testimonial-slider" only, then you should be fine.
+* IMPORTANT CHANGE #2: If you find the Testimonial Slider Widget is not working after this update, this is because a new option was added, see Animation Speed below.
+To fix this, simply delete the widget and re-add it so that the new option is recognized.
 * Updated internal flexslider.js to v2.2.2
 * New: Added Animation Speed option to slider shortcode, Ex: [bne_testimonials_slider animation_speed="500"] and to slider widget options.
 * New: Now localization Ready!
 * Fix: Attempt to address a random issue with mobile safari and the slider (flexslider) stalling when a scrolling event has not finished.
 * Tweak: Cleanup CSS
 * Tweak: Admin menu icon now uses the default dashicon call within register_post_type() instead of using css to output the icon.
-* Note: Support is only provided for WP 3.8+.
+* Note #1: Support is only provided for WP 3.8+.

 = 1.6.4 (August 27, 2014) =